codeigniter4/CodeIgniter4/user_guide_src/source/general/welcome.rst

 -  You want a framework with a small footprint.
 -  You need exceptional performance.
--  You need broad compatibility with standard hosting accounts that run a variety of PHP versions and configurations.
 -  You want a framework that requires nearly zero configuration.
 -  You want a framework that does not require you to use the command line.